oskariruo/idea_case_assignment/README.md

+Tasks 1-3 answers and screenshots can be found in tasks/tasks.md and REST client requests at requests.http

+Task 4 is mostly done but the docs will come here a bit later!

 ## Idea Case "model project" for backend (exam, task etc.) learning, Express Version
 This version uses Express.
 Now ready for studying!